-Even if the big day isn't until the spring or summer, start looking in November for a more affordable gown.
+Even if the big day isn't until the spring or summer, start looking in the winter for a more affordable gown.

-"Nobody's buying wedding stuff in November and December," Pogue explains, "so that's when the bridal shops mark down their wares to make room for the new year's designs."
+"Nobody's buying wedding stuff in November and December," says Pogue, "so that's when the bridal shops mark down their wares to make room for the new year's designs."